Mate Sound the Pump...

 where is he.

-The last two plaques have the correct verse from Job beginning 'But man dieth...' (see transcription below).
+The Fell transfer has the correct verse from Job beginning 'But man dieth...' (see transcription below).
 N.B. the other plaques begin 'For man dieth...'.

 But man dieth,